garrandall/popular-music-data/tracks/paradise-sade.md

 So fine
 I'm Yours
 You're mine
 Like Paradise

-Oooh what a life
+Oh what a life
-Oooh what a life
+Oh what a life
-Oooh what a life
+Oh what a life
-Oooh what a life
+Oh what a life

 I wanna share my life
 Wanna share my life with you
 Wanna share my life

 I wanna share my life
 Wanna share my life with you
 Wanna share my life

-Oooh what a life
+Oh what a life
 Like paradise